Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Page 30 in [the OCR A Level Geography H481 Specification](https://www.ocr.org.uk/images/223012-specification-accredited-a-level-gce-geography-h481.pdf) or search for: 'Global Systems: Option B – Global Migration'

-## Contemporary patterns of migration
+### Definitions
 A migrant, according to the UN definition, is someone living outside their country of origin for at least a year.

 **Interdependence -** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

 **Globalisation -** is the growing integration and interdependence between peoples’' lives economically, politically and environmentally.

 **Economic migrants** are those who migrate just for monetary gain, and no other reasons.
+They may send money back.
+They may also bring dependents.

+## Contemporary patterns of migration

 Monetary remittances include money sent from economic migrants back to their home country and their family.
 This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
 In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.